TERREMEMBER/znbase/docs/content/v2.2/api/ysql/extensions.md

 showAsideToc: true
 ---

 This page documents how to install and use PostgreSQL extensions that are tested to work with YSQL.
-Note that since YugabyteDB’s storage architecture is not the same as that of native PostgreSQL, PostgreSQL extensions, especially those that interact with the storage layer, are not expected to work as-is on YugabyteDB.
+Note that since ZNbaseDB’s storage architecture is not the same as that of native PostgreSQL, PostgreSQL extensions, especially those that interact with the storage layer, are not expected to work as-is on ZNbaseDB.
 We intend to incrementally develop support for as many extensions as possible.

 ## Pre-bundled extensions

-These are extensions that are included in the standard YugabyteDB distribution and can be enabled in YSQL by running the [`CREATE EXTENSION`](../commands/ddl_create_extension) statement.
+These are extensions that are included in the standard ZNbaseDB distribution and can be enabled in YSQL by running the [`CREATE EXTENSION`](../commands/ddl_create_extension) statement.

 ### fuzzystrmatch